orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 <div class="infobox">
   <h3>📘 Summary: The Scientific Core of Modern Coaching</h3>
-  <p>The <strong>Constraint-Led Approach (CLA)</strong> builds on decades of movement science — redefining skill as a <em>living, adaptive process</em> shaped by the dynamic interaction of <strong>player, task, and environment</strong>.</p>
+  <p>The <strong>Constraint-Led Approach (CLA)</strong> builds on decades of movement science, redefining skill as a <em>living, adaptive process</em> shaped by the dynamic interaction of <strong>player, task, and environment</strong>.</p>
-  <p>Practicing in isolation might look clean, organized, and productive — but without context, decisions, or pressure, it teaches coordination that doesn’t survive real games.</p>
+  <p>Practicing in isolation might look clean, organized, and productive, but without context, decisions, or pressure, it teaches coordination that doesn’t survive real games.</p>
   <p>The <strong>Constraint-Led Approach</strong> reminds us that learning is not about memorizing technique — it’s about interacting with the game itself.</p>
 </div>